The Squamish River is the new kiteboarding heaven in Canada

 The Squamish River is primarily snowmelt, so wet or dry suits are a must.
 But, of course, like any outdoor activity, check the forecast before you head out.

-To catch the perfect day, it should be cooler in Vancouver than Squamish and cooler in Squamish than Whistler.
+To catch the perfect day, it should be cooler in Vancouver than in Squamish and cooler in Squamish than in Whistler.
 If it's clear in Squamish and Whistler, chances are it will be an epic day.

 The Squamish Windsports Society is the local club dedicated to the spit.
-Like most local clubs, they operate on a very limited budget considering their services.
+Like most local clubs, they operate on a very limited budget, considering their services.

 Not to mention the most important these days, they cover liability insurance.

-What makes wind sports and the Spit so great is that even those that can't do it can easily watch.
-From a breathtakingly beautiful backdrop, anyone can easily watch remarkable athletes playing every summer day.
+What makes wind sports and the Spit so great is that even those who can't do it can easily watch.